urbanityllc/axthe/docs/setup.md

 From time to time we update our AXthe stack, enviroment and scripts.
 Here is how to upgrade to a newer version:
 1. Setup a new Ubuntu instance as per above.
 2. Edit Caddyfile so you have new subdomains, for example version2.mydomain.com, and get it to just do hello world type stuff.
 3. Rename folders to match your app names.
-(I assume you did not leave it as myAPIapp and myJAMapp, so change it to what your folders are called)
+(I assume you did not leave it as myAPIapp and myCOMPapp, so change it to what your folders are called)
 4. Option A: if using git, you can just create a new branch with the new clean version without your code and then merge branches with the old version with your code.
 Option B: if not using git, just copy and paste your files over the new AXthe stack.
 5. Now you can move your DNS around as needed, for example you have your old box with older code and your new box with newer code.
 Maybe use legacy.mydomain.com to point to the old app, and alpha.mydomain.com to point to the new app.